-Not only do they make your look like you’ve been smoking weed for days, they also keep you from examining life and your surroundings realistically.
+Not only do they make you look like you’ve been smoking weed for days, but they also keep you from examining life and your surroundings realistically.
 Yes, reality sucks, but by the time we hit fifty, we need to suck it up, take those glasses off and dick punch reality into submission.
 Or just get some really big dark sunglasses instead.
 They cover all manner of sins.

 4. Stiff upper lip.